Resource Access Management (RAM) and Security Token Service (STS) are access control systems that are provided by Alibaba Cloud.

 RAM is used to control the permissions of accounts.
-By using RAM, you can create and manage RAM users.
-You can control what resources RAM users can access by granting different permissions to them.
+You can use RAM to create and manage RAM users.
+You can also grant permissions to RAM users to control what resources the RAM users can access.

 STS is a security token management system.
-It is used to manage the short-term permissions granted to RAM users.
+It is used to manage short-term permissions that are granted to RAM users.
 You can use STS to grant permissions to temporary users.

-For details about how to use RAM and STS, see Examples.
+For more information about how to use RAM and STS, see Examples.

-Before you use RAM and STS, we recommend that you have a basic understanding of the following concepts:
+Before you use RAM and STS, we recommend that you have a basic understanding of the following terms:

-- RAM user: A user that is created using the RAM console.
-During or after the creation of a RAM User, an AccessKey can be generated for the RAM user.
-After creating a RAM user, you need to configure the password and grant permissions to it.
-Once this is completed the RAM user can perform authorized operations.
+- RAM user: a user that is created in the RAM console.
+An independent AccessKey pair is generated for a RAM user during or after the creation of the RAM user.
+After you create a RAM user, you must configure the password and permissions for the RAM user.
+Then, the RAM user can perform the authorized operations.
 A RAM user can be considered a user with specific operation permissions.

-- Policy: A policy defines permissions.
-For example, a policy defines the permission of a RAM user to read or write to specific resources.
+- Policy: a set of permissions.
+For example, a policy defines the permissions that allow a RAM user to read or write specific resources.

-- Resource: Cloud resources that are accessible to a RAM user, such as all Table Store instances, a Table Store instance, or a table in a Table Store instance.
+- Resource: cloud resources that are accessible to RAM users, such as all Tablestore instances, a Tablestore instance, or a table in a Tablestore instance.

-The relationship between RAM users and their roles is similar to the relationship between individuals and their identities.
-For example, the roles of a person might be an employee at work and a father at home.
-A person plays different roles in different scenarios.
-When playing a specific role, the person has the privileges of that role.
-A role itself is not an operational entity.
-Only after the user has assumed this role is it a complete operational entity.
-A role can be assumed by multiple users.
+The relationship between RAM users and RAM roles is similar to the relationship between individuals and their identities.
+For example, a person might be an employee at work and a father at home.
+A person has different identities in different scenarios.
+When a person uses an identity, the person has the permissions of the identity.
+A RAM role is not an entity that can perform operations.
+To perform the operations that a RAM role allows, you must assign the RAM role to a user.
+A RAM role can be assumed by multiple users.

-To prevent an account from being exposed to security risks if the account AccessKey is exposed, an account administrator creates two RAM users.
-These RAM users are named A and B. An AccessKey is generated for each of them.
-A has the read permission, and B has the write permission.
-The administrator can revoke the permissions from the RAM users at any time in the RAM console.
+To prevent the security risks that are caused by the leak of the AccessKey pair of an Alibaba Cloud account, you, an Alibaba Cloud account administrator, create two RAM users.
+One of them is named A and the other is named B. An independent AccessKey pair is generated for each of them.
+A has the read permission and B has the write permission.
+You can revoke the permissions from the RAM users at any time in the RAM console.

 Why is it complicated to use RAM and STS?

-The concepts and use of RAM and STS are complicated.
-This ensures account security and flexible access control at the cost of service ease of use.
+The terms and use of RAM and STS are complicated.
+They deliver high account security and flexible access control at the cost of ease of use.

-RAM users and roles are separated in order to keep the entity that performs operation separate from the virtual entity that represents a group of permissions.
-If a user needs multiple permissions, such as the read and the write permissions, but in fact the user only needs one permission at a time, you can create two roles.
-Grant the read permission and the write permission to these two roles, respectively.
-Then create a RAM user and assign both roles to the RAM user.
-When the RAM user needs the read permission, assume the role that includes the read permission.
-When the RAM user needs the write permission, assume the role that includes the write permission.
-This reduces the risk of a permission leak occurring in each operation.
-Additionally, you can assign roles to other accounts and RAM users to grant them the permissions included in the roles.
-This makes it easier for users to use the role permissions.
+RAM allows you to create RAM users and RAM roles to separate the entities that perform operations from the virtual entities that define a set of permissions.
+A user who needs multiple permissions, such as the read and write permissions, may use only one permission at a time.
+In this case, you can create two RAM roles and grant one of them the read permission and the other the write permission.
+Then, you can create a RAM user and assign the two roles to the RAM user.
+When the RAM user needs the read permission, the RAM user assumes the RAM role that has the read permission.
+When the RAM user needs the write permission, the RAM user assumes the RAM role that has the write permission.
+This reduces the risks that are caused by unauthorized permissions in each operation.
+In addition, you can assign a RAM role to other Alibaba Cloud accounts and RAM users to grant them the permissions of the RAM role.
+This facilitates collaboration.

-STS allows more flexible access control.
+STS enables more flexible access control.
 For example, you can configure the validity period for credentials.
-However, if long-term credentials are required, you can only use RAM to manage RAM users.
+If long-term credentials are required, you do not need to use STS.
+In this case, you can use only RAM to manage RAM users.